 “Bad Santa” (2003): starring Billy Bob Thornton.
+Good late night Friday fayre for the broad of mind.
 A black comedy which – be warned – is liberally sprinkled with bad language and actions sure to outrage and offend some people.
 But if you’re not “some people”, you’ll love it.
 Billy Bob Thornton plays a crude, safe-cracking robber of a store Santa who is befriended by a naïve, overweight, curly-mopped boy named Thurman, whose constantly wanting to “fix sandwiches” for his new houseguest.
 Willie’s partner in crime is Marcus, who plays elf to the abusive Santa…until he reaches breaking point and turns on the disgrace of a man in the red suit.
 Betrayal comes with unexpected consequences.
 (Movie Magic: Willie’s letter to Thurman, narrated in magnificently deadpan fashion by Thornton.
 Hilarious.)

-As this is very much for adults only – and may not be to everyone’s festive taste – you could go for more family friendly films with a grump of a different kind…
+As this is very much for adults only – and may not be to everyone’s festive taste – you could go for more a family friendly animated film…

 “Somehow, not only for Christmas, but all the long year through, the joy that you give to others is the joy that comes back to you.
 And the more you spend in blessing the poor and lonely and sad, the more of your heart’s possessing returns to you glad.”

 “Christmas Wrapping” by Kylie Minogue & Iggy Pop;

 “Past Three O’Clock” by Choir of King’s College, Cambridge.